KGPChain/resources/README.md

-# Recruitment Resources : Freshers
+# Learning Resources

-This is a curated list of resources for the first yearites for the upcoming recruitment test.
+This is a curated list of resources for the upcoming selections.
+You can also use it to learn more about blockchain and cryptocurrency development.

 ### Web2

+Web2 is used for creating the frontends of web3 apps.
+We don't require you to learn it in depth (although having a knowledge of frameworks like React, Vue, etc. are highly welcome), but just familiarize yourself with the JS language if you don't know already.

 * [JavaScript Basics](https://www.w3schools.com/js/)
     * Variables, Data Types
     * If-else blocks, Switch Statements